 Lasting Powers of Attorney in Singapore

 A donee should be someone you trust who is reliable and competent to act on your behalf.
-The use of a LPA is especially important if one is frequently beset with health problems.
+The use of a LPA is especially important if one is a sole breadwinner for the family, or is frequently beset with health problems.

 When does a person lack capacity

 Under the Mental Capacity Act, a person is defined to lack capacity if he is “unable to make a decision for himself in relation to the matter because of an impairment of, or a disturbance in the functioning of, the mind or brain”.
 It does not matter whether the impairment or disturbance is permanent or temporary.
 Possible examples could include dementia, a stroke or a head trauma as the result of an accident.

 Why get a Lasting Power of Attorney

 Without a LPA, a court order would have to be obtained in order to administer the affairs of a person who lacks mental capacity.
 This court order is one where the court appoints a person to be the court-appointed deputy to manage the affairs of the person who lacks mental capacity.
 An LPA avoids the hassle of getting a court order, which can be both time-consuming and expensive.
 Additionally, where a deputy is appointed, you do not get a say in who is appointed to act for you, unlike a LPA.

 Difference between a Lasting Power of Attorney and a Will

 A will operates only after the will-maker’s death.
 The LPA operates after the donor loses his mental capacity.